Two National Guard members were tasked with serving the nation. One is dead as the other fights for his life after shooting

 His son is “a great person” and “he’s a fighter,” he shared.

-The National Guard members were two of thousands who responded to the nation’s capital in August as part of Trump’s surge of federal law enforcement in the area.
+The National Guard members were two of thousands of soldiers from multiple states who responded to the nation’s capital in August as part of Trump’s surge of federal law enforcement in the area.

 Here is what we know about the two National Guard members: